Support for carers in England

 - care away from your home, through respite or day centres

 I have been told I am eligible for support as a carer.
 Who will pay for it?

-Your local council will decide if it will pay for part or all of the support you are entitled to, and if you will need to pay towards it yourself.
-If the council decides you should contribute, it must do a financial assessment to see if you can afford to pay.
+Your local council will decide if it will pay for part or all the support you are entitled to, and if you will need to pay towards it yourself.
+The council will carry out a financial assessment to check if you are required to contribute.

 If your support needs include extra care for the person you care for, and your council decides to charge for that care, then it must do a financial assessment of the person you care for.
 You cannot be charged for this extra care, even if it is provided as a result of your own carer’s assessment.